www-oto-dev/webdev-sdk/output/python/documentation/services/FormulasService.md

 ## display

-Display a list of all formulas with specified 'key'
+Display a list of all formulas with specified 'name'

 - HTTP Method: `GET`
 - Endpoint: `/formulas/all/display`